Hassanmoin3/Bank-Note-Authentication-using-Machine-Learning-Techniques/README.md

-# Case-Study-CE880
+# Bank Note Authentication using Machine Learning Techniques

-An Approachable Introduction to Data Science
+Guidelines to run the code: